GitHubJohn2/TB1-Python-General-Toolbox/README.md

 # Python-Toolbox-Doc-Sheet
-This is two cheat-sheet pages of Python useage meant to be printed front and back and laminated.
+This is two summary pages of Python useage meant to be printed front and back and laminated.